NetaDAOAcademy/CoiningReason/readme.md

 > The ideas of economists and political philosophers, both when they are right and when they are wrong, are more powerful than is commonly understood.
 Indeed the world is ruled by little else.
 Practical men, who believe themselves to be quite exempt from any intellectual influences, are usually the slaves of some defunct economist....
 I am sure that the power of vested interests is vastly exaggerated compared with the gradual encroachment of ideas.<br>
 > –John Maynard Keynes
+>
 > Disciplinary boundaries allow counterevidence to belong to someone else's story.
 Reasonable enough.
 But such arguments are a way of avoiding the awkward truth that if certain constellations of facts are able to enter scholarly consciousness deeply enough, they threaten not only the venerable narratives, but also the entrenched academic disciplines that (re)produce them. <br>
 > –Susan Buck-Morss
+>
 > It is the framework which changes with each new technology and not just the picture within the frame. <br>
 > —Marshall McLuhan
+>
+> Think before you speak.
+Read before you think.
+This will give you something to think about that you didn’t make up yourself. <br>
+> -Fran Lebowitz

 ## Summary

-The Coining Reason discussion series focuses each week on blockchain issues through a text or set of texts related to a particular subject area.
-Below is a rough roadmap of subject areas ("Units"), as well as potential reading lists for each.
+The Coining Reason weekly discussion series explores issues related to Web 3 through a set of texts within particular subject areas.
+A Roadmap of these subject areas (called "Units"), with potential reading lists for each, is included below.
+Coining Reason's participants will ultimately help determine the pace, scale, and scope of these investigations.

+The Schedule will be updated weekly to show the selected readings. shows the actual reading list, ultimately to be determined by the particpants' interests and temperaments.

-The first session, "Cypherpunk," has readings set and avaialable at the links below.
-Future sessions' readings will be made available through the Neta DAO Discord server.
+The Schedule will be udpated weekly to reflect the reading selection.
+Readings not published as online articles will be made available through the Neta DAO Discord server.

-Coining Reason's participants will ultimately determine the pace, scale, and direction of these discussions and can modify or depart from this roadmap, which is intended only to indicate where discussion could go.

 ## Schedule